 - Double the amount of content you produce every day

 - Collaborate with other writers, editors, and online coaches

 - Source data in a better way

 You can install Grammarly as a Google Chrome Extension.
 It will crunch any text you wrote (or write in real-time) and correct your embarrassing spelling, punctuation or grammar mistakes.

 You can turn it on and off with a click of a button so it’s really handy.
 It’s especially useful for email communication and text editors without an automatic spell-check.

 You can go ahead and get the basic version for free.
-And if you want some more advanced features like plagiarism check, additional corrections, and customized checks, you can get the premium plan for around $10 per month.
+And if you want some more advanced features like plagiarism checks, additional corrections, and customized checks, you can get the premium plan for around $10 per month.